Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

 The second component, $r_n(a) s_n(a)$, is the product of the local rates of convergence (around $A=a$) of the nuisance estimators $\hat\pi$ and $\hat\mu$ towards their targets $\pi$ and $\mu$.
-Thus if the nuisance function estimates converge slowly, then the convergence rate of the proposed effect estimator will also be slow.
+Thus if the nuisance function estimates converge slowly (due to the curse of dimensionality), then the convergence rate of $\hat\theta_h(a)$ will also be slow.
 However, since the term is a product, we have two chances at obtaining fast convergence rates, showing the bias-reducing benefit of doubly robust estimators.
 The usual explanation of double robustness is that, even if $\hat\mu$ is misspecified so that $s_n(a)=O(1)$, then as long as $\hat\pi$ is consistent, i.e., $r_n(a)=o(1)$, we will still have consistency since $r_n(a) s_n(a)=o(1)$.
 But this idea also extends to settings when both $\hat\pi$ and $\hat\mu$ are consistent.
 For example suppose $h \sim n^{-1/5}$ so that $1/\sqrt{nh}+h^2 \sim n^{-2/5}$, and suppose $\hat\pi$ and $\hat\mu$ are locally consistent with rates $r_n(a)=n^{-2/5}$ and $s_n(a)=n^{-1/10}$.
 Then the product is $r_n(a) s_n(a) = O(n^{-1/2}) = o(n^{-2/5})$ and the contribution from the nuisance functions is asymptotically negligible, in the sense that the proposed estimator has the same convergence rate as an infeasible estimator with known nuisance functions.
-Contrast this with non-doubly-robust plug-in estimators whose convergence rate generally matches that of the nuisance function estimator, rather than being faster \autocite{van2014higher}.
+Contrast this with non-doubly-robust plug-in estimators whose convergence rate generally matches that of the nuisance function estimator, rather than being faster \citep{van2014higher}.

+In Section 8 of the Appendix we give some discussion of uniform consistency, which, along with weak convergence, will be pursued in more detail in future work.